EricaXia/myblog/content/post/hadoopintro.md

 Why do we need Hadoop?
 The ever-growing prevalence of large-scale data requires a distributed model of processing and storage for efficiency.
 Hadoop arose to address these concerns.
 It can scale to petabytes in storage and processing capabilities.

-Compared to NFS (Network File System), HDFS is defined to withstand failures, which is known as fault tolerance.
+Compared to a Network File System (NFS), HDFS is defined to withstand failures, which is known as fault tolerance.
 This is because it stores multiple replicas (copies) of files, whereas a NFS does not have any built-in fault tolerance.

 ### 1. HDFS: Hadoop Distributed File System

 HDFS runs on a network of clusters, which in turn contain many nodes.
 A **node** is a process running on a virtual or physical machine.
 A **cluster** is a collection of nodes that are networked together to store data and perform parallel processing.
 A physical collection of nodes, approximately thirty to forty nodes, is called a **rack**.
 One Hadoop cluster may contain many racks.
-A network of clusters comprises HDFS.
+A network of clusters comprises the HDFS.

 HDFS is structured by data blocks.
 Each file is pre-divided into blocks that are then stored across a cluster of machines.
 Blocks in HDFS are 128 MB in size, compared to the much smaller disk block size of 4 KB.
 The larger block size allows for faster streaming reads and reduces the amount of metadata required per file.